Enter your email address to download a prospectus

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of CAW Business School.

-On completion of this apprenticeship, the majority of learners choose to continue their journey towards becoming an AAT qualified Accounting Technician by undertaking the Level 3 Advanced Apprenticeship in Accounting programme.
+On completion of the AAT Level 2 apprenticeship, the majority of learners choose to continue their journey towards becoming an AAT qualified Accounting Technician by undertaking the Level 3 Advanced Apprenticeship in Accounting programme.

 What our AAT students say…

 We asked our students what aspects of their AAT course they have most enjoyed.
 Here are some of the things they had to say!

 “Learning new skills, socialising with people within a similar field of work and with similar goals”

 “I have really enjoyed the classes and follow up activities for homework.
 The resources are very good”